oasisprotocol/oasis-sdk/docs/rofl/features/appd.md

 An app running in ROFL can also submit _authenticated transactions_ to the chain where it is registered at.
-The special feature of these transactions is that they are signed by an endorsed key and are therefore automatically authenticated as coming from the app itself.
+The special feature of these transactions is that they are signed by an **endorsed ephemeral key** and are therefore automatically authenticated as coming from the app itself.

-This makes it possible to easily authenticate apps in smart contracts by simply invoking an [appropriate subcall], for example:
+This makes it possible to easily authenticate the transaction origin in smart contracts by simply invoking an [appropriate subcall]:

 ```solidity
 Subcall.roflEnsureAuthorizedOrigin(roflAppID);